 In April 2022, Alabama passed Senate Bill 184 (SB 184), or the Alabama Vulnerable Child Compassion and Protection Act.

-Additionally, the bill prohibited nurses, counselors, teachers, principals, or other school officials from withholding information from parents about their child’s perception that his or her gender or sex is inconsistent with his or her sex.
+Additionally, the bill prohibits nurses, counselors, teachers, principals, or other school officials from withholding information from parents about their child’s perception that his or her gender or sex is inconsistent with his or her sex.

-In May 2022, a federal court enjoined Alabama from enforcing the parts of SB 184 that prohibited the administration of puberty blockers and cross-sex hormones on minors but allowed the prohibitions on surgeries and schools withholding information from parents to remain in effect.
+In May 2022, a federal court enjoined Alabama from enforcing the parts of SB 184 that prohibit the administration of puberty blockers and cross-sex hormones on minors but allowed the prohibitions on surgeries and schools withholding information from parents to remain in effect.
 Alabama then appealed the partial injunction to the U.S. Court of Appeals for the 11th Circuit.
-Thankfully, the 11th Circuit lifted the lower court’s injunction, allowing the law to take effect while the case proceeds.
+Thankfully, the 11th Circuit lifted the lower court’s injunction, allowing the law to take effect while the case proceeded.

 In December 2022, at the request of the Alabama attorney general, ADF joined the Attorney General’s Office to represent the state in defending SB 184 to protect children from harmful, irreversible, and unnecessary medical procedures.